TheProjecter/sage-generalizedpermutations/README.txt

 foliations of surfaces.

 For now, the project is pure python and doesn't need SAGE.
-At term, it will need some features of Matrix, Words and Graph.
+At term, it will need some features of Matrix, Words, Permutation and Graph.

 The main file is generalized_permutation.py, so for usage just do :